cjoakim/azure-cosmosdb-hackathon/data_ingest_pipeline.md

   - Compile/Transpile them into **JavaScript (Node.js)**
   - **Test the Functions locally** on Developer Workstation (Windows, Mac, Linux)
   - **Deploy the Function App to Azure**, Discuss Deployment Options

+  - Use a **DotNet Core Client Program** to:
     - Write some world Airports data to the EventHub
     - Query the destination collection in Azure Portal
     - **Query GeoSpatial data (GeoJSON)** in the collection in Azure Portal

   - Discuss another Function that reads the **CosmosDB change-feed**

   - Have CosmosDB automatically **replicate** the data to other regions

 - [Azure Functions Code](solutions/functions-node/readme.md) in solutions/functions-node/ directory